Deployments

 4. Health check

-Temps sends HTTP requests to the container to verify it started successfully.
+Temps sends HTTP GET requests to the container every 5 seconds to verify it started successfully.
 The container must respond with a 2xx status code.
-Health checks retry with exponential backoff to handle slow startup times.
+See How do health checks work for the exact retry behavior.

 5. Route traffic

-Once the health check passes, the reverse proxy (Pingora) is updated to route incoming requests to the new container.
+Once the health check passes, the reverse proxy (Pingora, Cloudflare's open-source Rust proxy) is updated to route incoming requests to the new container.
 The old container continues serving requests until the switch is complete.

 6. Mark complete